Clinical Trials

 - Safety profile of GPS in combination with pembrolizumab similar to pembrolizumab alone, with the only addition of low-grade, rapidly resolving local reactions at the GPS injection site, consistent with observation from other GPS clinical studies.

-For full trial information, please visit ClinicalTrials.gov
+For additional trial information, please visit ClinicalTrials.gov

 Randomized, double-blind, placebo-controlled Phase 2 study of GPS monotherapy in a total of 41 MPM patients enrolled at MSKCC and M.D.
-Anderson Cancer Center
+Anderson Cancer Center (NCT01827137)

 - Median overall survival (OS) was 22.8 months in the GPS arm vs. 18.3 months in the control arm (HR: 0.79), with a median follow-up of 17.2 months (Zauderer M et al, Clin Cancer Res.
 2017;23:7483-9)